RaphaelKhoury/cve_project/README.md

 ### 5- Configure the `.env` file

-Create a `.env` file at the root of the project with your settings:
+Create a `.env` file at the project root with your settings:

 ```
 DB_HOST=localhost